rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 Network density | 0.008%

 Initially, we propose an approach utilizing citation network based on an intuition that datasets, research methods, and research fields are shared by: 1) same or similar issues, 2) same or similar context, 3) same or similar authors and communities, 4) same or similar metrics used in the publication.
-However, based on table \[tab:network\_stats\], we learn that exploring rich context using paper-paper citation network is not viable at this stage because most papers listed in publications’ bibliography are not available in the training set, and therefore, paper-paper citation network becomes very sparse with many unknown information.
+However, based on table [3](#user-content-tab_network_stats), we learn that exploring rich context using paper-paper citation network is not viable at this stage because most papers listed in publications’ bibliography are not available in the training set, and therefore, paper-paper citation network becomes very sparse with many unknown information.
 Due to this reason, we drop our idea on utilizing paper-paper citation graph at this stage.
 Nevertheless, we believe that bibliography contains important signals and information about datasets, and research fields.

 ### 4. Methods